shirtable/python-novice/02-strings_numbers_typeness.md

 >>> joshua ryan smith
 ```

 The variable `jrs` contains the string `"Joshua Ryan Smith"`.
-Since `jrs` is a string, it comes with some built-in functionality; two examples are the `upper` and `lower` methods which return the string in all uppercase and all lowercase, respectively.
+Since `jrs` is a string, it comes with some built=in functionality; two examples are the `upper` and `lower` methods which return the string in all uppercase and all lowercase, respectively.
 The names of all of the functionality of an object can be seen using the `dir` function.

 ```python
 dir(jrs)